 Firstly, supplementing nootropics will help improve focus and concentration.
 This is one of the most impressive benefits and a reason why many athletes (and non-athletes) supplement these smart drugs.

-Improved focused allows you to remain on task and in the moment during training.
-Hitting that extra set, not allowing your mind to drift and getting the most out of each and every session.
+Improved focus allows you to remain on task and in the moment during the training.
+Hitting that extra set, not allowing your mind to drift, and getting the most out of each and every session.
 In the build-up to a fight or if you’re just looking to build up your boxing fitness, this is paramount.
 Oh, and it’ll also allow you to improve much quicker than normal.

-The improved focus and concentration also transcend out of sport.
+The improved focus and concentration also transcend out of the sport.
 Perhaps allowing you to remain on task and fully concentrated at work.
-Whether sending bunch of emails, a physical task, filling out forms or managing a project.
+Whether sending a bunch of emails, a physical task, filling out forms, or managing a project.